labs-solo/canopy-docs/website/docs/introduction/glossary-of-terms.md

 ### **Asset Owner**

-An individual or entity holding tokens who can provide liquidity without selling off their assets using Canopy's D-AMM technology.
+An individual or entity holding tokens who can provide liquidity without selling off their assets using Canopy's Directional Liquidity technology.

 ---

-### **Directional Automated Market Maker (D-AMM)**
+### **Directional Liquidity**

-A type of Automated Market Maker that allows for single-token liquidity provision, minimizing the risk of over-selling assets and reducing exposure to impermanent loss.
+Liquidity provision that allows for single-token liquidity provision, minimizing the risk of over-selling assets and reducing exposure to impermanent loss.

 ---